Entrepreneurship Mentorship Program

 - Speaking about your career experiences with students in classes or at student club events

 Interested?
-Please fill out the Request to be Mentor Form and the Center for Entrepreneurial Studies will contact you shortly.
+Please fill out the Request to be Mentor Form and the Center of Innovation and Entrepreneurship.

 How does the Mentorship Program Work?
-The Center for Entrepreneurial Studies will introduce an entrepreneurship student, or a group of entrepreneurship students working on a project, to a mentor.
-The students and the mentor can arrange to meet at the Center for Entrepreneurial Studies on the fifth floor of Jubilee Hall, and can follow up with phone meetings, if necessary.
+The Center of Innovation and Entrepreneurship will introduce an entrepreneurship student, or a group of entrepreneurship students working on a project, to a mentor.
+The students and the mentor can arrange to meet at the Center of Innovation and Entrepreneurship on the fifth floor of Jubilee Hall, and can follow up with phone meetings, if necessary.
 The entire mentoring process should take from one to three hours of time over a period of one to three weeks.

-For more information, contact Susan Scherreik, Founding Director, the Center for Entrepreneurial Studies, at email@example.com
+For more information, contact Susan Scherreik, Founding Director, the Center of Innovation and Entrepreneurship at firstname.lastname@example.org